 Pattern development, and the fabrication of a scaled-down trunk-line, emphasizing the quality and quantity of work.
 Usage, construction methods, and installation of various types of dampers.
-Prerequisite(s): HEAT1110 And HEAT1120

 HEAT1140 | Fundamentals of Pattern Development | Lec/Lab (3 Credits) Principles of pattern development as they apply to the layout of round fittings requiring parallel, or radial line methods of pattern development.
 Fabrication procedures for round fittings, including use of rotary machines for fabricating purposes, riveting, and spot welding.
 Use, safety, and proper procedures for soldering sheet metal are incorporated.
 Prerequisite(s): HEAT1110, HEAT1120, And HEAT1130